rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 :::caution

-This feature is currently experimental and is not yet officially supported in Rancher.
+This feature is currently experimental and is not officially supported in Rancher.

 :::